amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-3-lists.md

 ### Introduction

-Lists are a convenient data type for storing elements in a collection.
-While they are similar to arrays in that they can store elements of a given type in a collection, there is one significant difference: **lists are resizable**.
-In other words, we don't need to set their size, unlike arrays.
-This makes lists an attractive option when you need to store values in a group, but you don't know ahead of time what the size needs to be, or if there is ever a final size.
-Consider this exmaple, do you always shop for the same number of items every time you go to the grocery store?
-Of course not.
-Sometimes you may have a cart overflowing with foods, and sometimes you have just a few items you need to pick up.
+Lists are a convenient data type for storing collections of elements.
+Similar to arrays, lists can store multiple elements of a given type.
+However, unlike arrays, **lists are dynamic and can grow or shrink** in size.
+This makes lists particularly useful when you need to store an unknown number of elements, or when the number of elements may change over time.

-Lists are declared using different syntax than you may be used to: `List<data type> nameOfList = new List<string>();`.
-Notice the data type is surrounded by angle brackets.
-This is called generic syntax.
-It's an intermediate level concept that you needn't worry to much about at this point.
+For example, when you go grocery shopping, do you always know exactly how many items you'll buy?
+Not always!
+Sometimes you buy just a few things, and other times your cart is full.
+A list is perfect for handling this kind of varying data.

+Here's an example of how to declare a list in C#:

 ```cs
 List<string> games = new List<string>();
 ```

-This code initializes an empty list.
-Keep in mind that until elements are added, there are no available indexes. `games[0]` will cause an out of range error.

-##### List.Add() Method
+This line of code initializes an empty list that will hold strings.
+Notice the syntax `List<string>`.
+The type (in this case, `string`) is surrounded by angle brackets—this is called **generic syntax**.
+Generics allow lists to hold elements of any data type, but the list will only hold elements of one specific type, as defined when the list is created.

+You don't need to worry too much about the advanced details of generics for now.
+Just know that the angle brackets specify the type of element the list will hold.

+#### Adding Elements to a List

-When you create a new list, it's empty.
-Therefore, there is no index available to insert an element.
-To add a new element to a list, use the method `List.Add()`, where `List` is the name of your variable.
+When you create a new list, it starts out empty.
+To add elements, use the Add() method:

 ```cs
 games.Add("Sonic Adventure");